Gossip Girl season 3

 The third season of the American teen drama television series Gossip Girl premiered on The CW on September 14, 2009, and concluded on May 17, 2010, consisting of 22 episodes.
 Based on the novel series of the same name by Cecily von Ziegesar, the series was developed for television by Josh Schwartz and Stephanie Savage.
 The season premiered with 2.55 million viewers and a 1.4 Adults 18-49 rating, up 14% in viewers from its season two finale.

 Overall, the season attracted an average of 2.02 million viewers tuning in each week, with a 1.1 rating in Adult 18–49.

 Synopsis

 High school is officially over for Blair, Serena, Nate, Chuck, Dan, and Vanessa as they leave their carefree days behind and start the new chapter in their life: Adulthood.
 Still at Constance for their junior year, Jenny and Eric's friendship is tested as Jenny starts her duties as the new Queen of Constance.
+Chuck purchases The Empire Hotel.
+Vanessa's new friend Scott Rosson arrives and has a secret to share.
+Serena defers Brown and tries to find ways to make herself useful in Manhattan.
 Serena and Blair's friendship also gets tested as they grow and mature.
 Chuck and Blair are finally in a committed relationship but start question if it will work without any mind games.
-Serena and Nate's friendship begins to grow closer, and the same goes for Dan and Vanessa.
+Nate and Serena and Dan and Vanessa begin dating but find that dating your best friend isn't without its complications.
+Serena's father William arrives back in town and reveals a secret about Lily.
+Rufus finds a final punishment for Jenny when she sends a Gossip Girl blast involving Dan and Serena's non-existent tryst, creating troubles for their relationships.
+Elsewhere, Georgina returns to the Upper East Side with a surprise for Dan, and Dorota goes into labor.
+Blair and Chuck separate, after he commits two unforgivable acts.